Graduate Students in the Animal Studies Program

 | Kelly O'Brien

-Kelly O'Brien received her B.A. in Pyschology from MSU in 2006.
+Kelly O'Brien is a doctoral student in Sociology.
+She earned an MSW with a Specialization in Animal Studies from MSU in May 2014.
+She received her B.A. in Pyschology from MSU in 2006.
 After finishing her undergraduate studies, she became a certified instructor through the Professional Association of Therapeutic Horsemanship International (PATH).
 After managing and training horses at a PATH Premier Accredited Center in Nashville for four years, she reentered MSU to pursue a Masters in Social Work.
 Kelly's principal research interest is the use and welfare of equines in a therapeutic setting.

 Department: American Studies Program